All About Young Coconuts and How to Prepare Them

 It is an excellent refreshing drink, especially good for sports people and those rehydrating after gastrointestinal upsets.
 It is far superior to using electrolyte additives.While coconut water is available as a canned drink be aware that it has been sterilised (by heating) and while the minerals will remain intact some of the heat-sensitive nutrients and all the enzymes will have been lost.

 In contrast to the water, the fat and energy content of the coconut flesh (“meat”) is high; 100 g of the flesh provides about 354 calories – mainly from the fats and protein.
 But don’t get hung up on the fat content, as coconut has many bioactive compounds that are essential for good health.
-The important saturated fatty acid in the coconut is lauric acid (1:12 carbon fatty acid) – which increases the good (HDL) cholesterol levels in the blood.
+The important saturated fatty acid in coconuts is lauric acid (1:12 carbon fatty acid) – which increases the good (HDL) cholesterol levels in the blood.
 High HDL cholesterol has beneficial effects on the coronary arteries counteracting the “bad” LDL cholesterol and thus helps prevent vessel blockage (atherosclerosis).